tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

-user rate store crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates but before using the store (error occurs because store PID is removed from ETS table but anyway agent process is not alive now).
+user rate store crashes in previous request but `:DOWN` message is received while processing current request only - after loading user rates but before using the store (error occurs because store PID is not found in ETS table but anyway agent process itself is not alive now - it crashed in previous request).

 once again IDK how to solve this problem properly - this must be a rare case so I've just made an error message more informative.